ethereum/web3.py/docs/ethpm.rst

    >>> from ethpm.tools.checker import check_manifest

-   >>> basic_manifest = {"package_name": "example", "version": "1.0.0", "manifest_version": "2"}
+   >>> basic_manifest = {"name": "example", "version": "1.0.0", "manifest": "ethpm/3"}
    >>> check_manifest(basic_manifest)
-   {'meta': "Manifest missing a suggested 'meta' field.", 'sources': 'Manifest is missing a sources field, which defines a source tree that should comprise the full source tree necessary to recompile the contracts contained in this release.', 'contract_types': "Manifest does not contain any 'contract_types'.
+   {'meta': "Manifest missing a suggested 'meta' field.", 'sources': 'Manifest is missing a sources field, which defines a source tree that should comprise the full source tree necessary to recompile the contracts contained in this release.', 'contractTypes': "Manifest does not contain any 'contractTypes'.
 Packages should only include contract types that can be found in the source files for this package.
 Packages should not include contract types from dependencies.
-Packages should not include abstract contracts in the contract types section of a release."}
+Packages should not include abstract contracts in the contract types section of a release.", 'compilers': 'Manifest is missing a suggested `compilers` field.'}